knurling-rs/knurling-session-20q4/src/sessions/bring-together.md

 let mut button_1 = dk_button::Button::new(pins.p0_11.degrade());
 ```

-✅ Create the module `rgb_led` for the LED related code in the same way.
+✅ Create acmodule `rgb_led` for the LED related code and a module `number_representations` for the unit conversions in the same way.
+It makes sense, that the method for unit conversion is changed to only taking a reference to `temperature`, because ownership is not needed.